flass/pantagruel/README.md

 # the file names within the folder do not matter, only their extensions.

 cat user_genomes/strain_infos.txt
+# assembly_id	genus	species	strain	taxid	locus_tag_prefix
 # B03_1	Rhizobium	endolithicum	Q54	1335060	REQ54
 # ...
-# as many rows as FASTA files in the contigs/ folder
+# as many rows as FASTA files in the contigs/ folder + onea header row
+# tab-separated fields; header with these field names mandatory; order does not matter.
-# the values in the first and last fields must be unique;
+# the values in 'assembly_id' and 'locus_tag_prefix' fields must be unique;
-# the first field value must match the begin of contig file name
+# the 'assembly_id' field value must match the begin of contig file name
 # and the annotation folder name.
 ```